leomerits/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 # Overview of the analysis:
-The purpose of this analysis is
+The purpose of this analysis is use web services to analyze product reviews for a marketing company.

+# Resources:
+- Data Source: challenge_schema.sql, user_data.csv, user_payment.csv.
+- Software: Pyspark, postgress, AWS.

 # Results:
 - Here is the table of vine reviews.